Learn how to hang string lights outside using stainless wire for support. With these tips, you can create an outdoor oasis in no time!

 It is especially useful if you have long stretches of lights, like all the way across the yard or a clearing.
 In short, using wire to hang outdoor lights gives more stability and a cleaner look.

-You could purchase stainless steel wire (something that won’t rust!) and eye hooks from your local hardware store, but I found it simpler to purchase these string light hanging kits at the same time that we ordered our lights.
+You could purchase stainless steel wire (something that won’t rust!) and eye hooks or cup hooks from your local hardware store, but I found it simpler to purchase these string light hanging kits at the same time that we ordered our lights.
 We used three of them for ~320 ft of strung lights.

 Where to hang outdoor string lights